ethan-ck/Alexandria/Cybersecurity I/Active Directory.md

 - Organizational Unit (OU) - A way to organize users, groups, and etc... in an active directory
 	- Basically folders
+	- Org - Department, region, or division - mirrors the business structure (or process)
+	- Stores user and security information

 - Domain objects - All resources (users, groups, computers, printers, etc...) are stored as objects in the AD

+- Member Servers
+	- Other windows servers that do other things other than the active directory
+	- They have different roles
+	- Email server, storage server, web server, database server

 - You can add functionalities to servers by assigning it roles
 	- Graves' hats example